Yash-Singh1/stylex-vscode/ROADMAP.md

 - Better support for dynamic styles
 - Explore strategies on handling larger files for document colors
 - Resolve imports for computed properties that are constants
-- Document colors on `StyleXStyles` and `StaticStyles`

 ## Tech Debt

 - Performance Improvements -- caching
-- Use CSS Language Service utilities for auto-completion
-  - Might need to figure out how to filter out typed styles (e.g. `StyleXStyles` and `StaticStyles`)
 - Unit testing for AST Utilities
 - E2E tests for extension itself
 - Move to monorepo